lad-sapienza/sCMS/README.md

 - **name**: the column name that appears on the table
 - **selector**: original name of the column on the source table preceded by "row."
 - **sortable**: true or false. indicates whether the field is sortable.
+- **striped**: common display option in tabular management systems, which allows you to chromatically differentiate the even columns from the odd ones;
 - **cell**: in this field it is possible to insert a link to a detail sheet if you click on a value in the table

 ---